tomascaceres14/readers-app/README.md

 The primary goal is to create an efficient tool for studying, research, and compiling technical knowledge.
 By gathering and indexing content, you can easily revisit and connect ideas from various sources, turning a collection of articles into a true personal knowledge base.

-### Tasks TO-DO
+## Next steps

 #### 1. Server-Side Authentication with Firebase

-**Goal:** The client sends email/password to the backend, and the backend communicates with Firebase (not the client).
+Currently the client is sending credentials to firebase via js to generate tokens and authenticate.
+This should move to the backend and let the server communicate with Firebase.

 **Changes:**
-- Install Firebase Admin SDK
-- Remove auth logic in JS (`login.js`, `register.js`)
+- Remove auth logic in JS (`login.js`, `register.js`).
-- Backend uses `authClient.CreateUser()` and `authClient.VerifyPassword()`
+- Backend uses `Firebase Admin SDK` to handle user creation and token generation.
-- Remove token sending from client
-- Improve error handling with global alerts
+- Improve error handling with global alerts.

 #### 2. Full-Text Search in PostgreSQL

-**Goal:** Search content in saved resources.
+Search content in saved resources.
+Implement stemming and vectoring to enhance the searching capabilities of the application.

 **Changes:**
-- Add `tsvector` column to `resources` table
+- Add `tsvector` column to `resources` table.
-- Add `pg_trgm` extension and create GIN index
+- Add `pg_trgm` extension and create GIN index.
-- Create trigger to automatically update search vector
+- Create trigger to automatically update search vector.
-- Add search method to repository
+- Add search method to repository.
-- Add `/api/resource/search` endpoint
+- Add `/api/resource/search` endpoint.

 ---